 - If you have a contract of employment with your company (however unlikely this may be), you must pay yourself no less than the prevailing National Minimum Wage.

-- You may need to pay yourself above a certain threshold to ensure you have a National Insurance record for the tax year in question, and that your entitlement to the state pension is unaffected.
+- You may need to pay yourself above the Lower Earnings Limit (£116 per week in 2018/19) to ensure you have a National Insurance record for the tax year in question, and that your entitlement to the state pension is unaffected.

 The remainder of your contracting income will be drawn down as dividends.